qradiolink/qradiolink/README.md

 Known issues:
 - Digital reception sometimes stops working after switching modes.
 Workaround: select RX mode before starting RX.
-- Segmentation fault when starting TX or RX modes.
-Check that that device settings are correct and you have clicked save in the configuration page.
 - In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.
 Solution: use plenty of lighting for video.
 - On Gnome desktop environments, the Qt color scheme is not displayed correctly